PlumpMath/SmartPromise/README.md

 There are limitations on database size (32 mb) and web-socket connections (only 5) due to student free azure subscribtion, so it can be used only for introducing.
-As there are only 5 websocket connnections are available, only two users are able to use the resource properly, without connection closing and etc. I reccomend you to build the web site manually.
+As there are only 5 websocket connnections are available, only two users are able to use the resource properly, without connection closing and etc. I recommend you to build the web site manually.
 Intsructions are placed below.

 # Manual build